eficode-academy/k8s-is-easy-talk/slides.md

 ## Most importantly this means we tell Kubernetes _what we want_ and not _how to do it_.

-We interact with the Kubernetes through it's API - typically using the CLI `kubectl`
+We interact with Kubernetes through it's API - typically using the CLI `kubectl`

 (I have aliased k=kubectl in my demos)